Table of Contents

 KVM: Presents a Linux KVM hypervisor interface which is recognized by Linux kernels starting with version 2.6.25.
 VirtualBox's implementation currently supports paravirtualized clocks and SMP spinlocks.
 This provider is recommended for Linux guests.

 Hyper-V: Presents a Microsoft Hyper-V hypervisor interface which is recognized by Windows 7 and newer operating systems.
 VirtualBox's implementation currently supports paravirtualized clocks, APIC frequency reporting, guest crash reporting and relaxed timer checks.
-This provider is recommended for Windows and FreeBSD guests.
+This provider is recommended for Windows guests.

 Implementing virtualization on x86 CPUs with no hardware virtualization support is an extraordinarily complex task because the CPU architecture was not designed to be virtualized.
 The problems can usually be solved, but at the cost of reduced performance.
 Thus, there is a constant clash between virtualization performance and accuracy.